smokinjoe/joevent/README.md

 # joevent
 Pretty simple event API

+Use case: when the context that the event handler is to be executed within needs to change.

 Even simpler documentation (can be found in index.html):

     // Uncomment below to view all sets/emits/removes and be